Welcome to Seifert Labradors!

 Our females range from 55 to 75 pounds.
 Our males range from 85 to 100 pounds.
 We breed English style Labs: large heads, dense bone, stout bodies; with exceptional temperaments.

 We've proudly produced show dogs, bird dogs, rally dogs, therapy/service dogs as well as family companions.

 ~Older Labs available for adoption~

 Are you hoping to adopt an older Lab puppy or adult?
 We occasionally raise a pup or two from our litters to join families between 7 months and 2 years of age.
 We individually choose these puppies at 8 weeks.
-They live in our home with us where the root of socialization begins.
+They live in our home where the root of socialization begins.
 They are socilaizied to; adults, children, dogs of varying sizes, and cats.
 Contact us to learn more about our young adults.
-Our older Labs are spayed/neutered, micro-chipped, and will have current vaccinations including Rabies before they join their forever homes.
+Our older Labs are spayed/neutered, micro-chipped, and will have current vaccinations including Rabies before joining their forever homes.

 ~Seifert Labradors puppies~